-When your child starts at Hoylake Holy Trinity in Foundation Stage One, they will begin Phase One of Letters and Sounds.
+When your child starts at Hoylake Holy Trinity in Foundation Stage One, they will begin to hear sounds in words, rhyme and sounds in their name.
+They will be taught through interactive conversations with adults, singing, nursery rhymes, vocabulary linked to texts and listening to stories.
 This concentrates on developing children's speaking and listening skills and lays the foundations for the phonic work when they start the ReadWriteInc phonics scheme.
-The emphasis during Phase 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.
+During the Summer Term or earlier, children will be introduced to RWI set 1 sounds.
+The emphasis on RWI set 1 is to get children attuned to the sounds around them and ready to begin developing oral blending and segmenting skills.

 In Foundation Stage Two and Key Stage One, your child will learn to read through the ReadWriteInc phonics scheme.
 In Autumn Term, your child learns a new sound every day accompanied by a handwriting rhyme which helps them to remember how to form the letter shape when writing it.
 For example, if they were learning the phoneme (sound) ‘a’, they would also learn the rhyme ’round the apple and down the leaf’ when they start to write their letter.